Hey there! I'm Judith Goddard.

 I hope to be a listening ear, a catalyst for adaptation & change, and a source of accountability.

 Ultimately, my clients will discover that they can grow, learn, and have joy and peace

-even in challenging transitions, an attitude that will serve them through life's journey.
+even in challenging times, an attitude that will serve them through life's journey.

-Mission: At BrainWings, I aim to provide effective coaching using innovative strategies to impact the human experience positively.
+Mission: At BrainWings, I aim to advocate and provide effective coaching and education using innovative strategies to impact the human experience positively.

 Values - dignity, service, creativity, room to grow, integrity, playfulness, and transparency.

 If I feel that you might benefit from other services, I refer you to other professionals as needed.

 I will collaborate to determine what services would be most beneficial.